prabuw/prabuw.com-old/content/kitchen/slow-cooked-pork-chops.md

 #### Steps

-1. Crush the cloves of garlic
+1. Crush the cloves of garlic.
-2. Crush the ginger
+2. Crush the ginger.
-3. Cut the fat of the pork chops
+3. Cut the fat of the pork chops.
-4. Grab the slow cooker pot and put all the ingredients in
+4. Grab the slow cooker pot and put all the ingredients into it.
-5. Mix it all up and let it marinate (longer the better)
+5. Mix it all up and let it marinate (longer the better).
 6. Turn the slow cooker on low and let it sit for 6 hours.

 ---